schase15/Med_Cabinet/README.md

 ## Med Cabinet
-#### Heroku application that uses NLP and KNN to provide Cannabis strain recommendations based on what the user specifies.
+#### Heroku and Flask application that uses NLP and KNN to provide Cannabis strain recommendations based on what the user specifies.

 This application recieves user input from either a drop down menu or via a text box.
 The KNN model then returns the 5 most similar cannabis strains from the PostgreSQL database and displays the strain profiles with:
 - Strain name
 - Strain type
+- Strain effects
+- Strain flavor
 - Overall rating
 - Short Description